Hiking in Volcanoes National

 Rwanda’s Volcanoes National Park is renowned for its breathtaking landscapes and, more notably, its population of endangered mountain gorillas.
-This guide explores the world of Mountain Gorillas in Volcanoes Park, offering insights into their habitat, behavior, and the dedicated conservation efforts aimed at protecting these magnificent creatures.
+This guide explores the world of mountain gorillas in Volcanoes Park, offering insights into their habitat, behavior, and the dedicated conservation efforts aimed at protecting these magnificent creatures.

-The Habitat of Mountain Gorillas
+The Habitat of mountain gorillas

-Mountain gorillas inhabit the lush, mist-covered forests of the Virunga Mountains, which span Rwanda, Uganda, and the Democratic Republic of the Congo.
+mountain gorillas inhabit the lush, mist-covered forests of the Virunga Mountains, which span Rwanda, Uganda, and the Democratic Republic of the Congo.

 Natural Environment